southworks/amazon-lex-happybirthday-bamboohr-slack-bot/CONTRIBUTING.md

   - Add the number of the related issue at the beginning following the pull request template.
     - ex: `Fixes #003`
 - Provide all the information about the changes made in the pull request.
-- Add screenshots or animated GIF.
+- Add screenshots or animated GIFs.